 The lead biologics program of the Company's pipeline is Amicus Therapeutics GAA ("AT-GAA", also known as ATB200/AT2221, or cipaglucosidase alfa/miglustat), a novel, two-component, potential best-in-class treatment for Pompe disease.
 In February 2019, the FDA granted Breakthrough Therapy designation ("BTD") to AT-GAA for the treatment of late onset Pompe disease.
 In September 2021, the FDA set the Prescription Drug User Fee Act ("PDUFA") target action date of May 29, 2022 for the New Drug Application ("NDA") for miglustat and July 29, 2022 for the Biologics License Application ("BLA") for cipaglucosidase alfa.
 The EMA validated the Marketing Authorization Application ("MAA") in the fourth quarter of 2021.
 On May 9, 2022, the FDA extended the review period for the NDA for miglustat and the BLA for cipaglucosidase alfa resulting in revised PDUFA action dates of August 29, 2022 and October 29, 2022, respectively.
+In October 2022, the FDA deferred action on the BLA for cipaglucosidase alfa, citing the inability to complete the manufacturing facility inspection prior to the PDUFA action date.
+The Company is actively engaged with the FDA on developing an inspection plan.

-The Company's operations have not been significantly impacted by the novel coronavirus ("COVID-19") pandemic to date.
-The Company continued to observe increased lag time between patient identification and Galafold[®] initiation due to the continued prevalence of COVID-19 and its ongoing impact on access to treatment for people living with Fabry disease in certain markets.
+The Company continues to monitor the novel coronavirus ("COVID-19") pandemic.
+The Company's commercial operations have not been significantly impacted by the COVID-19 pandemic to date.
+The Company continued to observe increased lag time between patient identification and Galafold® initiation due to the continued prevalence of COVID-19 and its ongoing impact on access to treatment for people living with Fabry disease in certain markets.
 The Company has maintained operations in all geographies, secured its global supply chain for its commercial and clinical products, as well as maintained the operational integrity of its clinical trials, with minimal disruptions.
-Whether the Company will continue to operate without any significant disruptions will depend on the continued health of its employees, the ongoing demand for Galafold[®] and the continued operation of its global supply chain.
+Whether the Company will continue to operate without any significant disruptions will depend on the continued health of its employees, the ongoing demand for Galafold® and the continued operation of its global supply chain.
 The Company has continued to provide uninterrupted access to medicines for those in need of treatment, while prioritizing the health and safety of its global workforce.
-However, the Company's results of operations in future periods may be negatively impacted by unknown future impacts from the COVID-19 pandemic.
+In regard to the Company's regulatory operations, the FDA deferred action on the pending BLA for cipaglucosidase alfa, as a facility inspection was necessary, however, could not be completed by the PDUFA action date due to COVID-19 related travel restrictions.
+Per FDA guidance relating to pre-approval inspections during the COVID-19 pandemic, receipt of a deferral action indicates no deficiencies have been identified and the application otherwise satisfies the requirements for approval.

-The Company had an accumulated deficit of \$2.4 billion as of June 30, 2022 and anticipates incurring losses through the fiscal year ending December 31, 2022 and beyond.
+The Company had an accumulated deficit of \$2.5 billion as of September 30, 2022 and anticipates incurring losses through the fiscal year ending December 31, 2022 and beyond.
 The Company has historically funded its operations through stock offerings, Galafold® revenues, debt issuances, collaborations, and other financing arrangements.